 Insulation: This is done before the interior of the structure is covered.
 Please note: Insulation installers shall provide a certification listing the type, manufacturer, and R-value of insulation installed in each element of the building thermal envelop, as per 2009 International Energy Conservation Code.

 Final Inspection: This is your last inspection and is done after all code related work has been completed and before occupying the building.
 Electrical, plumbing, and HVAC final inspections must be complete and approved before the final inspection can be done by the Building Department.
 Carpet, linoleum, and paint do not have to be completed before this inspection.

 **Please Note: Donnelly and McCall Fire Departments check all propane tank installations in their jurisdictions.
-Please contact them at (208) 325-8619 (Donnelly) or (208) 634-7070 (McCall) for inspections.
-They must sign off before the Building Department finals your permit.
+Please contact them at 208-325-8619 (Donnelly) or 208-634-7070 (McCall) for inspections.
+They must sign off before the Building Department will final your permit.

 Permanent sets require excavation, footing, foundation, and final inspections; standard sets require excavation, footing, and final inspections.
-Electrical, plumbing, and HVAC must be signed off before the Building Department can final the home.
+Electrical, plumbing, and HVAC must be signed off before the Building Department can issue a certificate of occupancy.
 A copy of the Idaho Manufactured Home Installation Standard is available in the Building Department office.